ElliotSchumacher/ElliotSchumacher/README.md

 ---
 ## About Me
-My name is **Elliot Schumacher** and I am a recent graduate of the University of Washington (UW) where I  studies *geographic information systems* and *web developement* .
+My name is **Elliot Schumacher** and I am a recent graduate of the University of Washington (UW) where I  studied *geographic information systems* and *web developement*.
 While at the UW, I helped found a coding club called the Husky Coding Project.
 I am **currently looking for an entry-level software engineer position**.

 ---